ping7io/docs/docs/exporters/blackbox/targets.md

 per location you want to check your targets with.
-Target can either be provided as a static list or via the api clients integrated in Prometheus (e.g. Ingresses in Kubernetes) {: .fs-6 .fw-300 }
+Target can either be provided as a static list or via the api clients integrated in Prometheus (e.g. Ingresses in Kubernetes)

-💡 In case of the Blackbox Exporter we recommend that you check every target from at least three locations.
-{: .bg-grey-lt-000 .p-3 .d-block .emoji}

 ## Configure job